Management commands¶

 In case any of the existing tokens, which are connected to a source system, will expire within the next given number of days, Argus will post an incident to let the user know.

-Also if an expiry incident is found for which the referenced token is not close to expiring anymore this incident will be closed.
-This can happen when the variable AUTH_TOKEN_EXPIRES_AFTER_DAYS in Site-specific settings is changed.
+Also if an expiry incident is found for which the referenced token is not close

 This incident will automatically be closed if the token related to the incident is renewed, deleted or replaced by a new one.

-Toggle profile activation
+Toggle profile activation¶

 Warning